inesalves44/philo/README.md

   Replace `timestamp_in_ms` with the current timestamp in milliseconds and `X` with the philosopher number.

 ## 3. The Project
-We can separate this projetc into three parts!
+We can separate this project into three parts!

 ### 3.1 Threating the input
-For the first part of this we needto make sure that the input is in it's correct format.
+For the first part of this, we need to make sure that the input is in its correct format.

-Checking if there is at least 5 arguments and maximum 6.
+Checking if there are at least 5 arguments and a maximum of 6.

 And then make sure that the arguments have only numbers.

-### 3.2 Creating the structs and Threads
+### 3.2 Creating the Structs and Threads
-To make this problem work I had to create two structs, one with all the data necessary and another for the philosopher's.checks if a philosopher
+To solve this problem I had to create two structs, one with all the data necessary and common to all philosophers and another for each philosopher.

-As it is stated in the subject the philosopher's can't communicate with eachother.
-So besides all the philo thread there has to be another one that checks if any philosopher has died.
-To check death there is an enum that each philo has.
+As for the threads we have one thread per philosopher (as stated in the subject) and a control thread.
+It is the control thread that checks if a philosopher died and then, stops the program.

 ### 3.3.
 Executing the program
-Now the philos can execute eat, think and sleep.

-Each action has a formula associated.
-The program only stops when aphilosopher dies!
+With the threads created, we can run the program!

+To ensure the aren't data races there are mutexes throughout the code.
+(You can check the mutexes in the header file)

+To avoid deadlocks the philosophers  take the forks in a different order.
+Even philosophers take first the left fork, and then the right, the odd take the forks the other way around.

+With all this, the philosophers can run smoothly.

 ## 4. Execution
-To run the philosospher's you just need to run make!
+To run the philosophers you just need to write make!
 Then ./philo.
 And there we go!

 ```
 ./philo 5 200 800 800 7
  ```